clickwithclark/fast-form-validator/Readme.md

  FFV.usernameError = "username must be..."
 ```

-Error messages are stored in an array and can be displayed all at one or
+Error messages are stored in an array and can be displayed all at once or
-one per invalid condition, here is a one at a time example:
+once per invalid condition, here is a once per invalid entry example:

 ```js
 function atLeastSix() {